 If you live in an area with poisonous snakes, teach your dog snake avoidance.
 Training your dog to avoid snakes can save their life.

 Speaking of snakes, they love rodents!
-Keeping the rodent population under control is essential for not only control of snakes but also preventing issues in your home.
+Keeping the rodent population under control is essential not only for the control of snakes but also preventing issues in your home.
 This, however, brings up another potential danger to pets — rodenticides.

 Tiers I – II are considered dog-resistant.
 This DOES NOT mean “dog-proof.”
 Therefore you must still use caution when using rodenticides around pets.
 Be sure to read all labels and instructions very carefully.